What is Change Analytics?

 Related Content: Building a Data-Driven Culture Webinar

-# 4 Steps for Creating a Change Management Measurement Strategy
+# 5 Steps for Creating a Change Management Measurement Strategy

 Most organizations are eager to implement a data-driven change strategy, encountering little stakeholder resistance.
 The challenge usually lies in how to gather and organize data in a way that is accessible and digestible by those who need to make project decisions.
 To prepare a change measurement strategy, you must follow a few key steps:

-# 1. Establish Adoption and Success Goals
+# 1. Establish Employee Adoption Goals

 Adoption goals are established during the change journey and are often part of any solid change management strategy.
 These goals can be as straightforward as achieving a particular rating on sentiment scores or percent training completion.
 Similarly, project teams might set a goal of a percentage decrease in help desk tickets or time spent in the system after launch.